fT0xicw5916/ManageBac-Plus/README.md

 ## Features
 - A convenient way of checking your GPA using pie charts
-- GPA calculator for midterms and finals
+- GPA calculator for mid-terms and finals
 - GPA calculator for marginal tasks (One extra task in a given category)
 - Graphs for all those calculations
 - Radar graph generation with respect to multiple subjects
 - Personal projects gallery
 - An online platform for sharing Mochi decks as well as notebooks
-- Reverse proxy with `nginx` and deployment level WSGI backend server to parallel process requests
+- Reverse proxy with nginx and deployment level WSGI backend server to parallel process requests
 - ... and much more!

 ## Usage